tylertran349/linguaflow/README.md

 3. In the running application, navigate to the settings menu.
 Paste the Google Gemini API key you obtained earlier into the designated field to begin generating content.
 ## How to Use

-1. Open the settings panel to select your native language, the language you want to learn, and the CEFR difficulty level.
-You can provide a topic/theme to guide the AI in generating more relevant content for you (optional).
+1. Open the settings menu to select your native language, the language you want to learn, and your CEFR level in the language you want to learn.
+2. **OPTIONAL:** You can provide a topic/theme to guide the AI in generating more relevant content for you, change the text-to-speech engine, adjust the text-to-speech playback speed for the Web Speech API and Google Translate TTS options, change the Gemini model (gemini-2.5-flash-lite is fastest but most prone to making mistakes, gemini-2.5-pro makes the fewest mistakes but is the slowest model, gemini-2.5-flash balances speed and accuracy/quality), and/or change the number of sentences generated every time you click on the generate button for a module.
-2. Select one of the learning modules (e.g., "Sentence Generator," "Unscramble Words", "Read & Respond", etc.).
+3. Select one of the learning modules (e.g., **"Sentence Generator",** **"Unscramble Words"**, **"Read & Respond"**, etc.).
-3. On the learning module displayed on your screen, click on the generate button to have the AI generate custom sentences or exercises.
+4. On the learning module displayed on your screen, click on the generate button to have the AI generate custom sentences/exercises.